The Founder Bottleneck March 2026 5 min read

 Most advice will tell you to set firmer limits, delegate more, or become better at disconnecting.
 That advice misses the deeper issue.

 The problem is structural.
-If your team still relies on you to reassure clients, unblock decisions, move deals forward, or hold commercial momentum together — then the anxiety is not irrational.
+If your team still relies on you to reassure clients, unblock decisions, move deals forward, or hold commercial momentum together.
+The anxiety is not irrational.
 It is a signal.

 Look closely at how growth actually happens.
 The pattern is often familiar.